|

 important technological advances have resulted in

-cleaner burning, high efficiency wood stoves.
+cleaner burning, higher efficiency wood stoves.

 ~